castacks/tartanairpy/docs/index.rst

 License
 ==========================================================

-Similar to `TartanAir V1 <https://theairlab.org/tartanair-dataset/>`_, the TartanAir V2 dataset is licensed under a `Creative Commons Attribution 4.0 International License <https://creativecommons.org/licenses/by/4.0/>`_ and the toolkit is licensed under a `MIT License <https://opensource.org/license/mit>`_.
+he TartanAir V2 dataset is licensed under a `Creative Commons Attribution 4.0 International License <https://creativecommons.org/licenses/by/4.0/>`_ and the toolkit is licensed under a `MIT License <https://opensource.org/license/mit>`_.